JohannSuarez/JohannSuarez/README.md

 </div>

 </br>
-A developer focused on Software Engineering, DevOps, and Data Visualization.
+A developer focused on Backend Engineering, and DevOps

 </br>
 </br>

 * 🔭 I’m currently working on a REST API for my Discord bot, and cleaning up my old repositories
-* 🌱 I’m currently learning C++, Web Scraping, and Full Stack Web Development
+* 🌱 I’m currently learning Golang and Backend Web Development
 * 📫 How to reach me: Contact information below.
 * ⚡ Fun fact: I have a huge interest on computer graphics, mostly the area of photogrammetry.